ehrpg/rules/docs/injurydeath.md

 Sicknesses can get worse, in which case the penalty and maximum hit point loss increase.
 See the details of the specific sickness for these values.

+## Unconscious

+An unconscious character is considered _still_ and cannot take any actions.
+The character may fall to the ground _prone_.
+After he regains positive hit points, he awakens after a few minutes.